 - 4.1.
-We will not discriminate against, harass or victimise a pupil, or prospective pupil, because of their:
+We will not discriminate against, harass, or victimise a pupil, or prospective pupil, because of their: - Sex.

-- Sex.

-- Race.

-- Disability, which includes mental health, encompassing prejudiced assumptions, attitudes or behaviours related to mental health.

-- Religion or belief.

-- Sexual orientation.

-- Gender reassignment.

-- Pregnancy or maternity.

-&lt;sup>1 Trans\ is an umbrella term that refers to all of the identities within the gender identity spectrum.
+1 Trans is an umbrella term that refers to all of the identities within the gender identity spectrum.

-- 4.2.
+- Ethnicity (including Gypsy and Traveller groups) - Disability, which includes mental health, encompassing prejudiced assumptions, attitudes or behaviours related to mental health. - Religion or belief. - Sexual orientation. - Gender reassignment. - Pregnancy or maternity. - 4.2.
 We will not discriminate against a pupil, or prospective pupil, because of a characteristic related to a person, such as a parent, with whom the pupil or prospective pupil is associated. - 4.3.
-We will not discriminate against a pupil, or prospective pupil, because of a characteristic which they are believed to have, even if the belief is mistaken. - We will regularly review our school practices to ensure that they are 4.4. fair with regard to all the protected characteristics listed in 4.1.
+We will not discriminate against a pupil, or prospective pupil, because of a characteristic which they are believed to have, even if the belief is mistaken. - We will regularly review our school practices to ensure that they are fair with 4.4. regard to all the protected characteristics listed in 4.1.